We’re talking about the “D” word and I don’t mean Dallas.

 3. If they do it all the time, have the tough conversation and calmly call them out on it.
 You may say something like.
 “A divorce is the last thing I want.
 I want to work on our marriage.
 But clearly there is something not working here.
 Can we focus on repairing that and healing these hurts?
 Can we agree on not using this word when we argue?”

 Sometimes these challenges in our marriage are not easy to fight alone.
-Be sure you are surrounded by a support community, if you are a wife, fiancee or girlfriend of a firefighter, we offer the Rescue My Marriage program as part of our Fire Wife Sisterhood membership.
+Be sure you are surrounded by a support community, if you are a wife, fiancee or girlfriend of a firefighter, check out the Fire Wife Sisterhood membership.
+If you are a male firefighter in a committed relation ship, check out the 24/7 COMMITMENT Honor Guard for Men.
 Maybe your marriage doesn’t need rescued but just a little extra pick me up.
-The Sisterhood is great for that too.

 I feel your hearts and I know it’s not as simple as the three steps we describe above.
 If you are at this point in your relationship, counseling is highly recommended.
 Even if only one spouse will participate.